Sacred Heart Profile

 Generally, 100% of the school’s graduates attend a four-year college or university.
 Over the past five years, Sacred Heart graduates have continued their studies at many diverse institutions – from Notre Dame, Virginia, Vanderbilt and Howard to Colorado, Michigan, SCAD and Johns Hopkins.

-- Sacred Heart established its first school, Mater Admirabilis, in the French Quarter in 1867.
+- In 1867, the RSCJs open the first Sacred Heart school, Mater Admirabilis, in the French Quarter.

 - In 1998, the expansion included the new academic wing on the corner of Jena and Carondelet Streets.